zaki/dotfiles/README.md

 specific to one system, place it into a ~/.localrc file.
 This will be loaded automatically if it exists.

-### Projectrc (currently zsh-only)
+### Projectrc

-You can specify a list of projects that you want to be able to access using aliases by defining a $PROJECTS array.
-Projects are assumed to be located in ~/dev/
+You can specify a list of project aliases that you want to be able to access in ~/.projectrc - this is different from .localrc in that it is encouraged that you share .projectrc between computers, while keeping per-machine settings in .localrc

-For instance, setting up PROJECTS='proj1 proj2', you can use the aliases proj1 to go to ~/dev/proj1 and proj2 to go to ~/dev/proj2

 ### Git configuration